Keep your kids entertained

 As soon as you arrive in Mandurah, you feel relaxed and get this instant holiday feeling.
 Why?
 Because in Mandurah, we’re relaxed by nature.

-Mandurah is like an outdoor classroom where you can learn about the incredible, internationally significant Peel Yalgorup Wetlands System and the wildlife on guided nature walks and even nocturnal bush walk tours with Salt & Bush Eco Tours and Ways to Nature.
+Mandurah is like an outdoor classroom where you can learn about the incredible, internationally significant Peel Yalgorup Wetlands System and the wildlife on guided nature walks and even nocturnal bush walk tours with Salt & Bush Eco Tours.

 Visit the 2,000 year old Lake Clifton thrombolite reef at Yalgorup National Park which can only be found in a few places in the world!
 Mandurah has many bird visitors too as it is considered one of the few locations in Australia chosen as a rest stop for migratory birds.